pulkitc-99/RI_TaskList/Documentation of Task List.md

 ## Future Scope

    Edit the code and database to have a better flow of the code.
 Using more functions.
 Client List presenting and retrieving can occur whenever needed and this sub-state can be added as a stack and then removed, to resume processing.

    Implementing cute forms to replace certain functionalities shortly.
    Possibly Implementing this is a complete full stack customized app soon - this shall replace the interaction from telegram, and also replace the backend from n8n to something else entirely. - Low priority.

+   Adding Analytics of Task List as well as lovely data visualization with external tools.
+Workload, client's share of tasks using pie chart and other things.

 ## Learnings